Heap Sort, Explained

 1. Complete binary trees: A binary tree in which all levels are completely filled except the last one.
 And if the last level is filled partially, it should be filled from left to right.

 2. Max or min: A heap should be either a max or a min heap.
-This means that every parent, including the root, should be greater than or equal to its child nodes in a max heap, and the opposite scenario applies to a min-heap, where each parent node is less than or equal, so the smallest value of a node is at the root of the tree.
+In a max heap, every parent, including the root, should be greater than or equal to its child nodes, so the largest value becomes the root.
+In a min heap, each parent node is less than or equal to its child nodes, so the smallest value of a node is at the root of the tree.

 In theory, we could use both a max or a min heap to implement heap sort, but for demonstration purposes, we’ll only implement it using max heap.
 You could always play around with the code and try implementing the algorithm with a min heap as well.